Pest Control: Fleas

 House Keeping is Important.
 Vacuuming removes 90% of flea eggs, 50% of larvae and up to 95% of adult fleas, so hoovering is always an important part of the treatment and an underrated method in the battle against the fleas.

 The flea life cycle progresses from egg to larva then pupa and finally an adult.
-This life cycle can be completed if the conditions are warm and there is the presence of a suitable host to feed on, which can be an animal but also humans.
+This life cycle can be completed if the conditions are warm and there is the presence of a suitable host to feed on.
+This can be an animal but also humans.
 The life cycle can take approximately one month, using the cat flea as a guide.

 There is normally a spike in activity during the months of August to October.
 Fleas are attracted to heat vibration and movement which to them indicates a food source.
-They will feed on a source and then lay some eggs and so the process starts again.
+They will feed on a source and then lay some eggs and so the process starts again and the cycle carries on.
+Animals can also pick up fleas from the garden.
+This is more prominent in cases where foxes visit the garden or live there.
+This if why a flea treatment for your cat or dog is very important.

-Pest-Tech Ltd has a strategy for flea control, prior to the treatment we issue Pre-Treatment Preparation instructions to ensure the property is prepared as best to get the best results from the treatment.
-The flea treatment entails a spray treatment with a high-quality residual insecticide, an insecticidal fog (ULV) will also be used to get into all the cracks and crevices to agitate the adult fleas to get them moving about into the path of the treated areas.
+Pest-Tech Ltd has a strategy for flea control.
+Prior to the treatment we issue Pre-Treatment Preparation instructions.
+This will ensure the property is prepared as best to get the best results from the treatment.
+The flea treatment consists of a spray treatment with a high-quality residual insecticide.
+Also an insecticidal fog (ULV) will also be used to get into all the cracks and crevices to agitate the adult fleas.
+This is to get them moving about into the path of the treated areas.

-If you have a flea infestation and you would like to talk about having a treatment, then please give Pest-Tech Ltd a call and we will be able to help.
+If you have a flea infestation and need a flea treatment for flea removal in Maidstone or across Kent, then please contact us and we will be able to help.

 Commonly Seen Pests in the Home and Workplace